samathaluca/fallen/README.md

     10. The edit button submitted the updates to the mongoDB chnages collection reliably on each device in each browser.

 - story_details.html

+    1. HTML beautifier format ran first.
+    2. HTML validator brought up an error concerned with the use of main as a child element of section.
+Main tag replaced.

 ![Github and heroku link](assets/testing/heroku_and_github_connect.jpg)